ValentinWalter/Middleman/README.md

 }
 ```

 If your intent is to not only *send*, but *receive* actions, you define a `Receiver`, which inherits from the `App` protocol.
 This requires you to specify the actions with which your App can be opened.
 You then need to notify Middleman of your custom implementation, as described in [Manually defining your url scheme](#manually-defining-your-url-scheme).
+This API is in an alpha state (see [next steps](#next-steps)).

 ```swift
 struct MyApp: Receiver {
     var receivingActions = [